TruongGiangPham-1/TruongGiangPham-1.github.io/docs/412-projects/412grad.md

 In the small loop environment, the policy converged to a behavior where the bot spins in circles until it eventually falls off the track.

 ## Discussion
+Both the small_loop agent and the straight road agent's  episode length improves.
+This can be attributed to them learning to  stay on the road longer by oscillating back and forth as seen in the video.

 In both experimeent, learning is almost non-existence.
 The undiscounted sum of rewards goes down during the course of training.

-Interestingly, the small_loop agent's episode length improves, but this can be interpret as it learnt to spin more without falling off the track.

 ## Limitations and Challenges
 - The official gym-duckietown repository is really out of date and was challenging